exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 tags = ['development environment', 'containerized environment', 'docker']
 +++

 A few days ago I was asked by a team member about which Go version to install to work on the project.
-Then it came to my mind that I no longer care about setting up my development environments.
-My development environments are disposable and recreate-able within seconds, or minutes, well, depending on the internet connection.
+Then it hit me that I no longer cared about setting up my development environments, almost.
+Most of my development environments are replicable, disposable, and recreate-able within seconds.

 ---

-A few years back, when I was working on various projects, I felt that maintaining various versions of various tech stacks is a real pain.
+A few years back, when I was working on various projects, I realized that dealing with various versions of various tech stacks was a real pain.
 And after embracing Docker for containerized deployment, I wondered if we can have something similar for our development environments.

 Imagine something like this: we can create the definition of development environment for every project.
-Through this specification, we can specify the tools and versions required by that project, which might be different from one to another.
+Through this specification, we can specify the tools and versions required by that project.
 And when I open a project, something will set up its environment isolated from other projects and the host system.

 If we can have something like that, it will be very helpful when moving between computers, and for sharing the environments with other developers working on the project.
 Gone are the hassles of setting up environments.